Three50seven/benoli-homelab/servers/benolilab/vmdocker/vmdocker.md

 	# To rebuild after changing the Dockerfile, or other internal files (e.g. scripts) run:
 		docker compose build --no-cache

+	# Or to rebuild with compose:
+		docker compose up -d --build volume-backup-wrapper

 	# To run shell inside the composed container and poke around, run:
 		docker compose exec volume-backup-wrapper sh